Private Internet Access vs IPVanish 2026: Which VPN Actually Wins?

 | 2 Years | ~$2.49/mo |

-IPVanish occasionally runs aggressive promotional pricing, so the actual first-term cost can drop significantly below these numbers.
-Worth checking before you buy.
+IPVanish runs aggressive promotional pricing regularly, so your actual first-term cost can dip significantly below these rates.

 Feature-by-Feature Comparison